nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Either press 'Enter' on your keyboard or click Send to execute the command.

-3. Success Message will be shown in the Result Display.
+3. Success Message will be shown in the Result Display, refer to the diagram below (Figure 14):
     <br>

     ![list-command-1](images/list-command-1.PNG)